3DStreet/3dstreet-docs/2026-04-27-product-update-panel-redesign.md

 ---
 title: "Product Update: Editor Panel Redesign"
-description: A redesigned editor layout informed by user research with the University of Cincinnati and design work from Daria, plus what we removed and why.
+description: A redesigned editor layout informed by user research led by Andrea Maravić with the University of Cincinnati team and design work from Daria, plus what we removed and why.
 authors: [kfarr]
 tags: [product update, ui redesign, panels, editor, user research]
 image: ./images/2026-04-27/3dstreet-update-sidepanel-design-2026.webp